Supporting orthopaedic care in Northern Malawi

 The roads in Malawi are not the safest, so road traffic accidents are a constant source of terrible injuries.
 These would be difficult enough to treat even in optimal conditions.
 A lack of the necessary kit makes it even harder, and delays in accessing health care make infections very common.

-Project Kuyenda Ball
+Project Kuyenda Gala 2026

 Prestonfield House